pineal/PID_Controller/README.md

 ## Project Instructions and Rubric

+Here is a conclusion of advantages and disadvantages of three terms of PID controller in the terms of stability, fast transient response, steady-state error and overshoot.

+1. Proportional Control:
+- Stability: excessively large values of Kp cause instability
+- Fast transient response: large values of Kp speed up the response
+- Steady-state error: non-zero steady-state errors can result
+- Small overshoot: large values of Kp will cause overshoot

+2. Integral control
+- Stability: integral control helps stability
+- Fast transient response: the transient has to be compensated for with time-consuming overshoot
+- Steady-state error: integral control drives the steady-state error to zero
+- Small overshoot: any negative error in the transient has to be compensated for with overshoot

+3. Differential control
+- Stability: excessively large values of Kd amplify noise and cause instability
+- Fast transient response: differential control slows down the transient response
+- steady-state error: non-zero steady-state errors can result
+- Small overshoot: large values of Kd decrease overshoot

 The code could build and run sucessfully.
 PID contoller has followed the standard process.

 The program supports inputting arguments from command line, following  `./pid Kp Ki Kd` which enables I tune the parameters easily.
 I have tried several combinations with/without each part and tune the values up and down like: